 3. Get organized; stay organized.
 When you collect materials, be sure that you know exactly where everything should be stored.
 A lot of authors lose valuable information when they misplace notes and research materials.
 Your work will go much faster if you organize your research to correlate with your writing.

 4. Collect quotes and artifacts.
 One great way to help your research along is by breaking up your bookwork with interviews.
 Spending hour after hour, day after day doing nothing but digging through books or microfiche can get pretty monotonous.
-Consider any necessary interviews a part of your research.images Transcribe your quotes and add them to your research findings to get a sense for just how much information you've gathered.
+Consider any necessary interviews a part of your research.
+Transcribe your quotes and add them to your research findings to get a sense for just how much information you've gathered.

 5. Your book is only as great as what gets cut.
 One of the hardest parts of being a writer is leaving out information.
 However, great books are filled with great information.
 Your best material will be watered down by everything that is not at the same standard.
 Don't make the mistake of attempting to jam everything you know into your book.
 Be diligent in your research.
 When you are forced to cut good information from your book, you will know that you are on the road to creating a great book.